-This section details the results of the FY 2018-2019 as well as total impacts to date, including the Historical Analysis, the FY 2016-2017, and FY 2017-2018 analyses.
+This section details the results of the FY 2019-2020 as well as total impacts to date from prior analyses.
 Please see the Technical Supporting Documents for the Historical Analysis for details on the first 10 years studied.

 Impacts are shown over a variety of geographies and results detail specific impacts in more depth.

-As discussed in the previous section, this analysis shows geographic outputs based on location of the work being performed or What are Direct, Indirect, and Induced Impacts?
+As discussed in the previous section, this analysis shows geographic outputs based on location of the work being performed or where companies are located, rather than where those doing

+What are Direct, Indirect, and Induced Impacts?

 Direct impacts are the economic effects generated by direct spending on a project.